The 5 Ways to Promote Summer Golf Safety This Year

 2. Monitor Wet Bulb Globe Temperature

 The second way to promote summer golf safety is to keep golfers cool.
-After golfers are stretched out, especially hot days can still pose a threat.
-Using just the temperature doesn’t give you an accurate reading of what it actually feels like on the course.
-Heat index is the next best measurement, but it still is not completely accurate.
+After golfers stretch, especially hot days can still pose a threat.
+Using just the temperature doesn’t give you an accurate reading of what it feels like on the course.
+Heat index is the next best measurement, but it still is not accurate.
 This is because it does not take into account key measurements like cloud cover.

 The best way to know how hot it is out on the course is to use Wet Bulb Globe Temperature (WBGT).
 WBGT takes into account: